 Note that there is no need to upload click URLs.

-For Call-to-action, you have the following choices:
+For Call-to-action, you have a series of choices, including

 - Get Recipe